-6. Experimental Studies of Skill Learning
+6. Experimental studies of skill learning

-Although the new methods for learning hierarchical skills seem plausible, whether they improve an ICARUS agent's performance is an empirical question.
-In this section, we report the results of basic tests of these mechanisms on three distinct domains: in-city driving, the Blocks World, and FreeCell solitaire.
+Although these methods for learning hierarchical skills seem plausible, whether they improve an Icarus agent's performance is an empirical question.
+In this section, we report the results of basic tests of these mechanisms on three distinct domains: urban driving, the Blocks World, and FreeCell solitaire.
 After this, we report more systematic experiments with the domains that examine the effects of learning in more detail.
 As one measure of performance, we used the number of recognize-act cycles required to solve the problem in the simulated environment, including both problem solving and execution steps.
-However, we also measured the CPU time required to solve each problem, to determine whether ICARUS suffers from the utility problem.
+However, we also measured the CPU time required to solve each problem, to determine whether Icarus suffers from the utility problem.

-6.1 Domains and Basic Demonstrations
+6.1.
+Domains and basic demonstrations

 To ensure that our approach to learning hierarchical skills operated as intended, we developed ICARUS programs for the three domains.
 In each case, we provided a set of primitive skills sufficient for solving problems with means-ends analysis and a set of hierarchical concepts sufficient for recognizing situations that were relevant to executing those skills.
-For example, we devised some 41 concepts and 19 skills for the in-city driving domain, 11 concepts and four skills for the Blocks World, and 24 concepts and 12 skills for FreeCell solitaire.
-The Appendix gives the names of the primitive concepts, nonprimitive concepts, and primitive skills provided for each domain, which should also suggest their function.
+For example, we devised some 41 concepts and 19 skills for the urban driving domain, 11 concepts and four skills for the Blocks World, and 24 concepts and 12 skills for FreeCell solitaire.
+The Appendices A, B, and C give the names of the primitive concepts, nonprimitive concepts, and primitive skills provided for each domain, which should also suggest their functions.

 In addition, we also provided the architecture with a set of sensors and effectors for each simulated environment.

-We have already discussed the Blocks World, but both in-city driving and FreeCell merit some explanation.
+We have already discussed the Blocks World, but both urban driving and FreeCell merit some explanation.
 The first domain involves a dynamic simulation of a downtown driving environment.
 The city contains objects represented as rectangles of different sizes, including buildings and sidewalks organized into square blocks that are divided by street segments and intersections.
 Each segment includes a yellow center line and white dotted lane lines, and it has a marked street name and speed limit.
-Each buildings has a unique street address to help the agent navigate through the city and to support tasks like package delivery.
+Each building has a unique street address to help the agent navigate through the city and to support tasks like package delivery.
 The city configuration used in our experiments has nine blocks with four vertical streets and four horizontal streets.
 The ICARUS agent must operate under physical laws and follow the rules of driving, such as staying on the right side of the street and turning from the proper lane.
 We provide the agent specific with goals to achieve, such as getting onto another street segment or delivering a package to a certain address.